 - We save reusable content.
 When a project is done, we ask ourselves whether we can reuse the content next time around.
 Most of the time, the answer is "yes".
 We save all the content of the matter (briefing, checklists, drafts, resources, etc.) as a template for later reuse.
 Since we write everything down, all decisions and issues are already documented.
 So knowhow builds up as the matter unfolds, which is a great time-saver.

 - We process our work.
 We document and standardize our workflows whenever we can.
 We have created dedicated pipelines for our recurring legal work, with pre-built approvals and questions to ask.

 - We use checklists.
-We use checklists to make sure we do not miss anything.
+We use checklists to make sure we don't miss anything.
 We update those checklists accordingly and save them in our matter templates.
 We keep it simple: checklist items must answer a "yes" or "no" question.
 We use the matter briefing and post mortems to document more complex decisions.

-The key benefits productivity brings us are:
+The key benefits that productivity brings us are:

 - We accelerate while preserving consistency.
 Organising our legal work around standardized processes fast-tracks the delivery of our legal matters while making sure we comply with our internal rules.